kixxauth/kixx-rynodb/README.md

 An enhanced Dynamodb store for [Kixx](https://github.com/kixxauth/kixx) applications.

 ## End to End Tests
-The end to end tests are designed to test features and functionality of the DynamoDB client and an actualy AWS DynamoDB endpoint.
+The end to end tests are designed to test features and functionality of the DynamoDB client and an actual AWS DynamoDB endpoint.
 Each test in the `end-to-end-tests/` folder can be run independently by running:

 `node end-to-end-tests/[TEST_FILE].js`